biocarl/til-biocarl/README.md

     stroke: black;
 }
 ```
+- For more supported properties have a look at [css-tricks](https://css-tricks.com/svg-properties-and-css/)

 # 21.02.2023 office365: How to use bookings for a public appointment calendar?
 - *The Microsoft Appointments app is a scheduling tool designed to help businesses manage and organize appointments with customers.*